Robbery At Post Office Leaves Four Dead

 A crowd quickly gathered on the street, he said.

 ``People were crying afterward,″ he said.

-Children and parents in a doctor’s office next to the post office were kept inside by police for safety in the aftermath of the shooting.
+Children and parents in a doctor’s office next door to the post office were kept inside by police for safety in the immediate aftermath of the shooting.
 When they were allowed to leave, some ran screaming from the office, giving rise to rumors that they had been hostages.

 Postal inspector Peggy Hagar confirmed the deaths but would not comment on the circumstances of the shooting.

 Montclair, about 15 miles west of New York City, has about 38,000 residents.